 Combining the PowerScore LSAT Bibles for Self-Study

-Students who buy two or three of the PowerScore LSAT Bibles often ask if there is some special way they should be combined during study to produce optimal results.
-Although each LSAT Bible is designed to stand as an independent entity, there are a few pieces of information that can help optimize your overall absorption of the material: 1.
-Start by reading the LSAT Bible that covers the section that concerns you most.
-You should always begin by … [Read more...]
+Students who buy multiple PowerScore LSAT Bibles often ask if there is some special way they should be combined during study to produce optimal results.
+Although each LSAT Bible is designed to stand as an independent entity, there are steps that can optimize your overall absorption of the material.
+Start with Your Struggles Start by reading the LSAT Bible that covers the section that concerns you most.
+You should always begin by attacking any … [Read more...]

 Using the PowerScore LSAT Bibles: 3 Month Self-Study Plan